El Dorado County Superior Court: History

 Court operations eventually outgrew the existing facility and an annex was added in the 1970s; in addition, new court facilities were opened at the County Government Center in the early 1990s.

+On April 1, 2025 the street address of the Cameron Park branch of the Superior Court of El Dorado changed from 3321 Cameron Park Dr to 2927 Meder Rd.

 Venues

 In addition to the buildings in Placerville, satellite courts for El Dorado County operate in Cameron Park and South Lake Tahoe.